 - Not being informed about neighbouring demolition or building projects

-- Failure to explain a leasehold/freehold agreement
+- Failure by the Conveyancing Solicitor to properly explain a leasehold/freehold agreement